 Redford's Rookie is a Natural

-The way "The Natural" starts with a young Roy Hobbs playing baseball with his dad before making his special "Wonderboy" bat from an old tree struck by lightening sort of sets the mark for the fantasy like style which keeps on returning to the surface through out.
-It's for me a bit over done, a bit too fantasy like and a little bit cheesy with heavily choreographed slow motion scenes but just stopping short of being laughable which is a good thing.
+The way "The Natural" starts with a young Roy Hobbs playing baseball with his dad before making his special "Wonderboy" bat from an old tree struck by lightening sort of sets the mood for the fantasy elements which keep on cropping up throughout the movie.
+It's for me a bit over done, a bit too fantasy like and a little bit cheesy with heavily choreographed slow motion scenes stopping just short of being laughable which is a good thing.

-Thankfully in between all these fantasy elements and scenes which include slugging balls out of the stadium, into flood lights and so on there is a good storyline, one which has a nice sense of mystery, a touch of romance, an element of humour and of course being a sports movie that under dog element.
+Thankfully in between all these fantasy elements and scenes which include slugging balls out of the stadium, into flood lights and so on there is a good storyline, one which has a nice sense of mystery, a touch of romance, an element of humour and of course being a sports movie that under dog aspect.
 The fact that whilst "The Natural" has that sort of traditional storyline of a player too old to be playing in the majors, the fact it's wrapped up in a mystery makes it a lot more interesting.
 After the opening scenes which culminate with Hobbs young career being cut dramatically short you are left wondering what happened, especially when we pick things up 16 years later and Hobbs finally making it to the majors with the New York Knights.
-Of course we do learn what happens but the whole mystery surrounding Hobbs who seems to arrive out of nowhere keeps you engrossed because you do want to know, although the answer isn't as spectacular as I hoped for.
+Of course we learn what happens but the whole mystery surrounding Hobbs who seems to arrive out of nowhere keeps you engrossed because you want to know, although the answer isn't as spectacular as I hoped for.

-Thrown into the mix there are other story elements such as the dodgy owner and gambler who are trying to gain control of the New York Knights through under hand tactics delivering an entertaining match fixing sub plot which also brings in a double romantic element.
+Thrown into the mix there are other story elements such as the dodgy owner and gambler who are trying to gain control of the New York Knights through under hand tactics delivering an entertaining match fixing sub plot which also brings with it a double romantic element.
 Strangely the romantic element doesn't feel out of place with Hobbs falling for the scheming Memo Paris, a character obviously based around a Marilyn Monroe like figure and also Hobbs's childhood sweetheart Iris Gaines.
 The romantic trysts add an embellishment to "The Natural" rather than just feeling like padding and also add to the fantasy mysticism especially when Iris turns up at a ball game just as Roy hits a batting slump and in that moment turns it around.

 Alongside Robert Redford there are many recognizable stars such as Glenn Close who gives a sweet and restrained performance as Iris Gaines and also Kim Bassinger who is both sultry and scheming as Memo Paris.
 But in a strange way it's the minor characters which make "The Natural" work so well with Robert Duvall delivering a fine performance as journalist Max Mercy, Wilford Brimley is equally as good as Pop Fisher the coach of the Knights and Robert Prosky delivers that evil owner in the same way that Lionel Barrymore delivered evil as Henry F. Potter in "It's a Wonderful life".

-What this all boils down to is that "The Natural" is a very entertaining movie and is much more than just a baseball movie about an old player getting his shot at the big time when he should be nearing the end of his career.
+What this all boils down to is that "The Natural" is an entertaining movie and is much more than just a baseball movie about an old player getting his shot at the big time when he should be nearing the end of his career.
 It combines mystery, romance and even a little humour into the proceedings to make it far more interesting but then spoils things slightly by trying to hard to deliver the magic of the game with scenes which border on the fantasy like rather than being realistically magical.